KTH-SML/sml_nexus_tutorials/README.md

 # SML Nexus Tutorials
 Tutorials for the Nexus robot
-The tutorial requires an installation of python 3
+The tutorial was written using python 2 so make sure you have this version of python installed on your computer

 ## Tutorial list